Large-Scale Estimation under Unknown Heteroskedasticity: Simulations

-for varying estimators $\hat{\mu}$ or $\hat{q}_{0.1}$ and DGPs, and where the expectation $\hat{\mathbb{E}}$ is taken across the simulation rounds.
+for varying estimators $\hat{\mu}$ or $\hat{q}_{0.1}$ and DGPs, and where the expectation $\hat{\mathbb{E}}$ is taken across 1,000 simulation rounds.
 The 3\textsuperscript{rd} column displays results for the calibrated DGP, whereas the DGP for the 4\textsuperscript{th} column onward each perturb the calibrated DGP along one dimension.
-For example, the 4\textsuperscript{th} column displays results for the DGP with the same moments as the calibrated DGP, except that now $\mathbb{V}[\sigma_i^2] = 0.018$ so that $\sigma_i^2$ is relatively hetergeneous.
-The 5\textsuperscript{th} column displays results for the DGP with the same moments as calibrated DGP, except that now $\mathbb{V}[\mu_i] = 0.0023$ so that $\mu_i$ is relatively homogeneous.
-The top and bottom half of Table~\ref{tab:simul.mse} displays the relative-regret when the estimation target is $\{\mu_i\}_{i\in[n]}$ and $\{q_{0.1,i}\}_{i\in[n]}$ respectively.
+For example, the 4\textsuperscript{th} column displays results for the DGP with the same moments, except that now $\mathbb{V}[\sigma_i^2] = 0.018$.
+The top and bottom half of Table~\ref{tab:simul.mse} are for the estimation targets of $\{\mu_i\}_{i\in[n]}$ and $\{q_{0.1,i}\}_{i\in[n]}$ respectively.

-We first observe that the calibrated DGP is one where $\{\sigma_i^2\}_{i\in[n]}$ is relatively homogeneous as compared to $\{\mu_i\}_{i\in[n]}$.
-As a result, the \textsc{hom} estimator applies a nearly optimal Bayes correction (see $(i)$ of Theorem~\ref{thm:main} and \eqref{eq:tweed.hom.2}) for the estimation of $\{\mu_i\}_{i\in[n]}$ and is competitive with \textsc{het} in terms of relative regret.
-As we shall see later however, this similarity of \textsc{hom} and \textsc{het} in terms of average performance in MSE across units masks important differences between the two methodologies in terms of detecting units with low $\mu_i$, an exercise of wide policy-relevance.
-Nonetheless, for large $n$ in 3\textsuperscript{rd} column, the relative regret of \textsc{het} disappears whereas \textsc{hom} still suffers a non-zero relative regret because of the (limited) heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$.
+In the calibrated DGP, $\{\sigma_i^2\}_{i\in[n]}$ is relatively homogeneous compared to $\{\mu_i\}_{i\in[n]}$, so \textsc{hom} applies a nearly optimal Bayes correction (see $(i)$ of Theorem~\ref{thm:main} and \eqref{eq:tweed.hom.2}) for $\{\mu_i\}_{i\in[n]}$ and is competitive with \textsc{het}. \textsc{het-s} is also comparable, so plugging in $s_i$ for $\sigma_i$ is only mildly sub-optimal here.
+As we show later, however, this similarity in MSE performance masks differences in detecting units with low $\mu_i$, a policy-relevant exercise.
+For large $n$ the relative regret of \textsc{het} vanishes, whereas \textsc{hom} retains a non-negligible regret due to the (limited) heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$.

-Furthermore, when the estimation target shifts to $\{q_{0.1,i}\}_{i\in[n]}$, the performance of \textsc{hom} deteriorates relative to \textsc{het}.
+When the estimation target shifts to $\{q_{0.1,i}\}_{i\in[n]}$, the performance of \textsc{hom} worsens relative to \textsc{het}.
 This is because $\sigma_i^2$ not only matters for the Bayes correction in estimating $\mu_i$, but also directly as part of the estimation target: $q_{0.1,i}=\mu_i+\Phi^{-1}(0.1)\cdot\sigma_i$ where $\Phi^{-1}(0.1)=-1.28$.
-The suboptimality induced by \textsc{hom}'s homoskedasticity assumption turns out to be large in this case.
+The sub-optimality induced by \textsc{hom}'s homoskedasticity assumption turns out to be large even for a limited heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$.
+Even more striking is \textsc{het-s} where, for the same reason, simply plugging in the imprecise $s_i$ for $\sigma_i$ incurs a large regret.